-For a smooth, velvety frosting, make sure you sift the sugar so it’s not lumpy and easily melts into the frosting.
+Sift the powdered sugar.
+For a smooth, velvety frosting, make sure you sift the sugar so it’s not lumpy and easily absorbs into the frosting.

 - ½ cup (1 stick/115 g) unsalted butter, softened to room temperature